qianweicheng/rasa/edo_pro/wangxy/XY_rasa_04/data/nlu.md

 - why can't i log out this account
 - how to log out my gmail account from this app
 - hello i cannot log into my account
-- cant log on with my office of email was working fine until the app logged me off i have not been able to log on through the app tbsp in us put
 - how to log out
 - how do i log into my easilydo app account
 - how to log out my account submitted
 - log out of an account submitted
 - gmail keeps logging out
-- i keep getting logged out of the tbsp
+- i keep getting logged out of the app
-- it keeps logging me off my tbsp
+- it keeps logging me off my accounts
 - keeps logging out of my gmail
 - it keeps logging me out
-- keeps logging me tbsp
+- keeps logging me out
-- the app keeps logging me out of my tbsp
+- the app keeps logging me out of my email
 - can't log in
 - i'm logged in can read emails but when i try to send an email comes up error not logged in when i log in again receive emails again but can't send any
 - there was no mail in the logged in home screen but there was mail in the logged in account in us get a